-The Milwaukee Global Health Consortium includes the University of Wisconsin - Milwaukee, the Medical College of Wisconsin, Aurora Health Care, Marquette University, Froedtert Hospital, Children's Hospital and Health System, Concordia University, the City of Milwaukee Health Department, Milwaukee County Government, the International Institute of Wisconsin, Sixteenth Street Community Health Centers, and the Rotary Club of Milwaukee.
+The Milwaukee Global Health Consortium includes the University of Wisconsin - Milwaukee, the Medical College of Wisconsin, Carroll University, Aurora Health Care, Marquette University, Froedtert Hospital, Children's Hospital and Health System, Concordia University, the City of Milwaukee Health Department, Milwaukee County Government, the International Institute of Wisconsin, Sixteenth Street Community Health Centers, and the Rotary Club of Milwaukee.

 The Consortium develops and connects the global health programs and activities of these organizations, thereby improving global health through partnerships that benefit people and communities locally and globally, and generating meaningful learning opportunities that produce the next generation of global health leaders.

 We value global cooperation and mutually beneficial partnerships that transcend national boundaries.